MPKuchciak/t-SNEExploration/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
-Please ensure your contributions align with the project goals and include relevant references or sources where applicable.